Is Sidemount Diving Technical Diving?

 What is Sidemount Diving?

-Sidemount diving is a scuba equipment configuration in which the diver carries their tanks suspended on the sides of their body, rather than worn on their back attached to their BCD.
-The tanks are attached to the diver via an elasticated bungee system to provide stability, security, and the ability to keep the tanks in horizontal trim relative to the diver.
+Sidemount diving is a scuba equipment configuration where the diver carries cylinders suspended on the sides of their body.
+The tanks are attached to the diver via an elasticated bungee system.
+That provides stability, security, and the ability to keep the tanks in horizontal trim relative to the diver.

-Sidemount diving offers a number of benefits compared to traditional backmount diving, including improved streamlining, increased mobility, and greater ease of access to the tanks and regulators.
+Sidemount diving offers a number of benefits compared to traditional backmount diving, including:

 One of the main advantages of sidemount diving is the increased freedom of movement and flexibility.
-By wearing the tanks on the sides, the diver is able to swim through narrow openings or tight spaces with greater ease.
+The diver is able to swim through narrow openings or tight spaces with ease.
 This is particularly useful for divers who are exploring caves, wrecks, or other overhead environments.

 Read this comprehensive article that examines the pros and cons of sidemount versus backmount diving in detail: